gordlea/remarkable-raindrop/README.md

 # remarkable-raindrop

-A service that will sync items from your raindrop.io account to your remarkable tablet in pdf format.
+A service that will sync items from your [raindrop.io](https://raindrop.io/) account to your remarkable tablet in pdf format.

-It will watch your raindrop.io account for any items with a certain tag (by default: `on_remarkable`), and when it finds them, it will simplify the html (using outline.com for now), convert to pdf, then upload to your remarkable account via the cloud api.
+It will check your raindrop.io account for any items that match a search expression (by default: `#on_remarkable`), and when it finds them, it will simplify the html (using outline.com for now), convert to pdf, then upload to your remarkable account via the cloud api.

+The docker container is configured to run periodically.

 ## Prerequisites